The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 # Dataset Requirements

-> **Note:** The requirements documented here are a &ldquo;draft V0.1&rdquo; version of what we think will be required.
+> **Note:** The requirements documented here are the &ldquo;V0.1&rdquo; version of what we think will be required.
 We need and welcome your feedback!
 Either [contact us]({{site.baseurl}}/about/#contact-us) or consider using [pull requests](https://github.com/The-AI-Alliance/open-trusted-data-initiative/pulls) with your suggestions.
 See the AI Alliance community page on [contributing](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md){:target="contrib"} for more details.
 >
 > Also [contact us]({{site.baseurl}}/about/#contact-us) if you are interested in contributing a dataset, but you have any questions or concerns about meeting the following requirements.